Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Review of boundary conditions and boundary algebras

 This boundary term contains the BV action of the $2d$ fermion and the coupling terms on the boundary.
 Then we can show that the combined system $S^{\text{bulk}} + S^{\partial}$ satisfies the classical master equation.

 For the boundary chiral algebra, we now have the new fields $(\mathbf{\Gamma}_\alpha,\mathbf{\Gamma}^{\alpha})$.
-Since the cohomology of the complex $(\Omega^{k,\sbullet},\bar{\pa})$ consist of holomorphic $k$-form, we only need to consider the bottom component of the fields just like what we have done in the $3d$ case.
+Since the cohomology of the complex $(\Omega^{k,\sbullet},\bar{\pa})$ consists of holomorphic $k$-forms, we only need to consider the bottom component of the fields just like what we have done in the $3d$ case.
 Therefore the boundary algebras have new operators generated by $\Gamma_\alpha(z),\Gamma^\alpha(z)$.
 The original OPE \ref{OPE_chiral} and BRST differential \ref{BRST_chiral} do not change, but we have the following new OPE

 and new BRST differential